 Dean, The Kyoto College of Graduate Studies for Informatics, School of Applied Information Technology

-- Bachelor of Engineering, Kyoto University, Graduate School of Engineering, Kyoto University (Department of Electronics), Doctor of Engineering
+- Bachelor of Engineering, Doctor of Engineering, Kyoto University (with major in electrical engineering)

-The university's founding philosophy states, "To train highly-qualified information technology professionals with strong practical knowledge of the current business practices, a solid theoretical background, and a creative and innovative spirit which will enable them to meet the demands of society and to be responsible for the current and future generation."In order to achieve this goal, we have established the Department of Web Business Technology, School of Applied Information Technology, which specializes in ERP (Enterprise Resource Planning), Business Data Analytics, Global Entrepreneurship, Web System Development, Network Management, IT Manga/Animation, Tourism IT, and Artificial Intelligence.
-Incoming students choose one of them.In addition to the concentration fields, there are common elective courses and industry courses (agriculture, education, content marketing, fintech, oceanography, medicine and health, etc.) that students can freely choose from.
+The university's founding philosophy states, "To train highly-qualified information technology professionals with strong practical knowledge of the current business practices, a solid theoretical background, and a creative and innovative spirit which will enable them to meet the demands of society and to be responsible for the current and future generation."To achieve this, we established the Department of Web Business Technology at the Kyoto College of Graduate Studies, and developed specialized fields from a wide range of Applied Information technology, including Artificial Intelligence, Data Science, Web Systems Development, Network Administration, Global Entrepreneurship, ERP (enterprise resource planning), IT Manga Animation, and IT Tourism.
+Incoming students choose one of them.In addition to these specialized fields, there are Elective Courses and Concentration Courses (Agriculture, Education, Content Marketing, Finance, Marine, Medical, etc.) from which students can freely choose courses.

 We hope to foster human resources who can fully understand the impact of ICT on society and guide them in the right direction.We open our door to aspiring students regardless of age, background, nationality, or liberal arts and sciences.
 We welcome from the bottom of our hearts, not only those who have just graduated from university, but also those who are already active in the real world and aspiring to improve their careers, as well as international students who are interested in studying in Japan.